containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-15-lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial/index.md

 categories: ['Programming', 'Artificial intelligence']

 ---
-## Streamline your business software by integrating a GPT-3 based viral chatbot with your software.
-This ChatGPT tutorial demonstrates the integration steps.
+## Streamline your business software by integrating a GPT-3 based viral chatbot.
+This ChatGPT tutorial demonstrates the integration steps and the code snippet.

 {{< figure align=center src="images/lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial.png" alt="Integrate ChatGPT in JavaScript app">}}
 ## Overview